MateusNunesp/SquareGame/README.md

 # FallingSquares 🟥🔵 V1.0

-> **Inspiration Note:** This project was heavily inspired by the addictive mobile game **SquareFall**.
+> **Inspiration Note:** This project was heavily inspired by the mobile game **SquareFall**.
 The goal was to recreate the core mechanics of the original game while expanding it with new features built entirely from scratch for the web.

 **FallingSquares** is a fast-paced arcade survival game where your reflexes are your best weapon!
 You control a blue ball orbiting a central circle, constantly moving to dodge an endless barrage of falling red enemies.